 Dining 101: Drink coffee standing up and say hello to Aperitivo

-The aperitivo hour is one of my favourite things about Italy!
+The aperitivo hour is one of my favorite things about Italy!
 Most bars in Italy serve a light meal with the drink for around 10 EUR.
 The aperitivo hour usually happens in the evening when people are meeting friends after work.
 The aperitivo is a good dinner substitute and will keep you full.
 Plus it’s a much cheaper option than going for a full meal.
 If you don’t take part in aperitivo when visiting, you will be missing one of the quintessential cultural expressions of Italy as a country.

 Another must tip is to have your coffee and morning pastry at the bar.
 Most Italian restaurants have an extra fee in a form of tax you have to pay if you sit down at a table.
 Since I mentioned coffee, one bonus tip is to avoid having a cappuccino after your lunch.
 Unless you want to get some funny looks.
 Italians consider this to be a morning-only drink.